-Chronic hepatitis C infection is much more common.
+Chronic Hepatitis C infection is quite common.
 It can last a lifetime and lead to serious liver problems, including cirrhosis (scarring of the liver) or liver cancer.
-An estimated 3 million to 4 million persons in the United States are chronically infected with HCV, and approximately half are unaware of their status.
+An estimated 3 to 4 million persons in the United States are chronically infected with HCV, and approximately half are unaware of their status.

 These individuals may ultimately progress to advanced liver disease and/or hepatocellular cancer.
-However, those outcomes can be prevented by treatment, which is rapidly improving and offers the potential of a cure to more patients than has been previously possible.
+However, those outcomes can be prevented by treatment, which is rapidly improving and even curing more patients than has been previously possible.

 Hepatitis C has been aptly called the silent epidemic.
 A person can have the virus for years – even decades — before they experience symptoms and by that time, liver damage has often occurred.